Therabody’s new SmartGoggles aim to eradicate headaches — we put them to the test | CNN Underscored

 Therabody’s new SmartGoggles offer a less invasive solution.
 This high-tech eye mask (from the company that popularized percussion therapy via massage guns) combines massage, heat and vibrations to ease headache pain and reduce facial tension.

-It’s not just those with migraines who can benefit: The average American spends over 7 hours looking at a screen every day, according to data from DataReportal.
+It’s not just those with migraines who can benefit: The average American spends more than seven hours looking at a screen every day, according to data from DataReportal.
 Just two continuous hours of screen time puts you at risk for eyestrain and dryness, blurred vision and headaches, according to the American Optometric Association.

 They’re portable and foldable